 Regarding global warming measures, the "Paris Agreement" was adopted in December 2015 at the 21st Session of the Conference of the Parties to the United Nations Framework Convention on Climate Change (COP21), and it entered into force in November 2016, building a framework that all countries and regions of the world participate for global warming measures.
+In COP 24, held in December 2018, countries adopted a "rulebook" to implement the 2015 Paris Agreement starting in 2020.
+This set in motion an international framework for tackling climate change spanning all countries including major greenhouse emitting countries.
+COP 25 was subsequently held in December 2019.
 In July 2015, the Japanese Government announced its "Intended Nationally Determined Contributions(INDC)", with the objective of reducing greenhouse gas emissions in 2030 by 26% from 2013 levels.
 In May 2016, in accordance with INDC, the plan for Global Warming Countermeasures was adopted.
+In June 2019, the cabinet adopted a "Long-term Strategy under the Paris Agreement" which aims to realize a "decarbonized society" that is carbon neutral as early as possible in the latter half of this century.
+The Strategy sets out an ambitious vision to make radical changes to reduce greenhouse gases by 80% by 2050.
 Emissions of carbon dioxide(CO2), a major cause of global warming, are closely related to energy utilization in economic activities and daily life, and so the reduction of CO2 emissions is a major challenge for the industry.